SAP/openui5-docs/docs/An_Empty_Page_Comes_Up_51fe8f4.md

 #### Console shows `"ReferenceError: sap is not defined"`

 Have a look at the `resource` path in the bootstrap of the HTML page you are trying to open.
-The path to the file `sap-ui-core.js` is probably incorrect and needs to point to the path where the  resources are located \(typically globally under `/resources` or locally under `resources`\).
+The path to the file `sap-ui-core.js` is probably incorrect and needs to point to the path where the OpenUI5 resources are located \(typically globally under `/resources` or locally under `resources`\).

-If you are running the code in , you have to configure the `neo-app.json` project descriptor \(see [Create a neo-app.json Project Configuration File](Create_a_neo-app.json_Project_Configuration_File_28fa753.md)\).
+If you are running the code in SAP Web IDE, you have to configure the `neo-app.json` project descriptor \(see [Create a neo-app.json Project Configuration File](Create_a_neo-app.json_Project_Configuration_File_28fa753.md)\).

 Other development environments might need the resources to be copied to the server and referenced relatively to the app \(see [Standard Variant for Bootstrapping](Standard_Variant_for_Bootstrapping_91f1f45.md)\).